Polyclonal Antibodies

 Influenza-A Hemagglutinin H5N1, Polyclonal Rabbit Antibody

-Influenza Hemagglutinin protein is an envelope glycoprotein responsible for binding to sialic receptors and influenza viral entry into host cells.
-The antibody was produced by immunization of rabbits with purified recombinant influenza A H5N1 produced in insect cells using baculovirus expression vector system.
-The antigen was purified under conditions that preserve the HA proteins biological activity and tertiary structure.
+Influenza Hemagglutinin protein, an envelope glycoprotein, facilitates influenza viral entry into host cells by binding to sialic receptors.
+This antibody was produced by immunizing rabbits with purified recombinant influenza A H5N1, which was produced in insect cells using a baculovirus expression vector system.
+The antigen was purified under conditions designed to maintain its biological activity and tertiary structure.

 Shipped with Ice Packs